Day 19: Fouillouse 4th July

 Yellow spring flowers

-Graham was first down to breakfast - no WiFi as a distraction, and first out the door with his bag.
-At 8.00am, we leave, but there's a mobile mini grocery van parked across the road, to catch the morning hikers, particularly the day hikers who leave their cars in the street to go hiking in the alps for teh day.
+At 8.00am we leave, and see a mobile mini grocery van parked across the road to catch the early morning day hikers.
 The bread is fresh from Italy this morning, and the cheese looks better than what we bought yesterday.
 Two hunks of bread and a slice of cheese later and we're on our way.

-The climb up through meadows of flowers is quite steep but its nice in the cool of the morning while the sun is still behing the mountain tops.There's several memorials and war bunkers, noting events of WW2.
-We wait for Graham and Jenny and then move on towards the top of the col to wait for them forr morning tea.
-The track steepens then crosses a flat plateau of meadows and flowers then steepens up a stony track.
-Ian and I are at the Col de Mallemorte at 2558 m in a little over 2 hrs and enjoy a cup of tea with a view of the magnificent alps in all directions, while waiting for Graham and Jenny.
-They've done well to get up the 800 metres in 2hrs 30 mins at Jenny's predictable pace of 300m ascent per hour.
-It's not cold, nor windy, just magnificent as we enjoy the alps with patches of snow, blue skies with a few fluffy white clouds, and meadows full of spring flowers.
-On the other side of this col are the ruins from an old military camp set down in a basin valley 200 metres below us.
+The climb through flowery meadows is steep but cool with the sun behind the alps.
+We pass memorials for events of WW2, then wait for Jenny and Graham for morning tea.
+The track steepens then crosses a flat meadow then steepens again up a stony track.
+Ian and I are at the Col de Mallemorte at 2558 m in 2 hrs and enjoy a cup of tea with a magnificent 360° view of the alps waiting for Graham and Jenny who have done well to climb the 800 metres in 2hrs 30 mins at Jenny's pace of 300m ascent per hour.

-It's an easy walk down the other side on a stony path leading to the military ruins called the Baraquements de Viraysse.
-It's marmot heaven with big fat marmots running all over the meadowed valley basin.
-Through the ruins and then down on the old military road that winds it's way down, before joining the narrow track climbing through more meadows and across boggy spongy basins with water laying on the ground.
-The track rises to a second col called teh Col du Vallonnet at 2520m.
-It's a beautiful spot for lunch with patches of snow still lying around and views down the Vallon de Fouillouse to a back drop of more alps.
-Lunch is fresh Italian bread, with the cheese, 2 tomatoes and Presidents cheese we bought yesterdat from the caravan park Les Marmottes.
-Presidents cheese in France is superb and nothing like the Presidents cheese inported into Australia.
+It's an easy walk down 200 metres on a stony path to the old military ruins called the Baraquements de Viraysse built in 1885 to defend France against an invasion from Italy.
+It was the highest military post in France at 2,512 metres with a clear view of Italy.
+It's marmot heaven with big fat marmots everywhere.
+Through the ruins, then down an old military road before joining a narrow track across a boggy spongy basin.
+The track rises to Col du Vallonnet at 2520m.
+It's a beautiful spot for lunch with snow patches around and views down the Vallon de Fouillouse to a back drop of alps.
+Lunch is fresh Italian bread with cheese, 2 tomatoes and Presidents cheese bought yesterday from the caravan park Les Marmottes.

-There's about 6k of stony track down the valley following a stream, and passing through fields of flowers, pine trees and more war bunkers.
-Soon the village of Fouillouse comes into view way down below, but it's another hour before we get there and the day has become much hotter with little breeze.
-It was still only 24°C, but we're glad we're walking the GR5 now, and not in the heat of summer.
-There's only a dozen places in this village, but it has several car parks for the day trekkers cars.
-And lo and behold, there's a shop!
-It stocks cold beer, meats and cheese - a pity because we already bought our lunch for tomorrow back at the caravan park yesterday, not expecting any thing here.
+We follow a stream for 6k through fields of flowers, pine trees and more war bunkers.
+Soon the village of Fouillouse comes into view but it's another hour’s walk and it’s getting hotter with no breeze.
+We're glad we're not walking the GR5 in the summer heat.
+It’s only a small village but has several car parks for day trekkers.
+And there's a shop!
+It stocks cold beer, meats and cheeses - a pity because yesterday, we bought our lunch for tomorrow at the caravan park, not expecting anything here.

-Dinner is at 7.30pm nice but not fantastic - green soup, potato pie, slices of cheese, with a glass of gennapi and ice to finish off.
-There's 4 French hikers sitting next to us.
-They are walking south, not north like us.
-But they hadn't been able to start near Modane where they intended to start because of the heavy snow in late March.
-We have been lucky as the snow in the southern alps was very light this year, and we've encountered on a small patch of snow across teh Pas de la Cavale a few days ago.
-The GR5 guide book says there's several cols on our walk which could hold the snow even into early july.
+Dinner at 7.30pm is nice, not great - green soup, potato pie, cheese with a glass of gennapi on ice to finish off.
+4 French hikers next to us are walking south, but they hadn't been able to start near Modane because of heavy snow in late March.
+We’ve been lucky as the snow in the southern alps was light this year, and we've encountered only a small patch on the Pas de la Cavale a few days ago.
+The GR5 guide book says there's several cols which could hold the snow even into early July.
+After dinner, it's bed at 9pm.

 P1060952